Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Bottleneck Profiles

-\begin{exmp} If we take one of the persistence diagrams to be the empty one, there is only one choice of matching: everything is paired with the diagonal.
+\begin{exmp} If we take one of the persistence diagrams to be the empty one, there is only one choice of matching: everytthing is paired with the diagonal.
 As a consequence,